 Here are a few things that could indicate migraines are likely to occur in a person’s future:

-- Genetics – While migraines are not inherited, there are some genetic markers that seem to predispose a person to develop the condition.
+While migraines are not inherited, there are some genetic markers that seem to predispose a person to develop the condition.
 Geneticists have discovered that most of these markers have to do with the vascular system.
-This reinforces the theory that migraines are both neurological in nature and have vascular causes that can result in a deficient supply of blood reaching certain parts of the brain.
+This reinforces the theory that they are both neurological in nature and have vascular causes that can result in a deficient supply of blood reaching certain parts of the brain.

-- Gender – The number of women who get migraines outnumber men 3 to 1.
+The number of women who get migraines outnumbers men.
 In children, this incidence is flipped, but females overtake the number of males with migraines during puberty.
 This goes along with hormone fluctuations being one of the primary triggers of migraines as we will discuss in our next section.

 Four Things that Trigger Migraines